 ABOUT TIM GARTLAND

-Seeing Muddy Waters in concert in his home state of Ohio at age 14 proved to be a life changing experience that would inspire Tim Gartland to learn the blues on the harmonica and begin his musical journey.
-He soon began playing in bands and learning the craft of writing and playing roots/blues music on acoustic guitar.
+This all started when Tim was 13 and saw Muddy Waters in concert in his home state of Ohio.
+It proved to be a life-changing experience that would inspire Tim to learn the blues on the harmonica and begin his musical journey.
+Tim soon began playing in bands and learning the craft of writing and playing roots/blues music on acoustic guitar.

-Tim embarked on his solo recording career with the release of his first album on in 2011 entitled,“Looking Into the Sun".
-The Boston Globe compared Gartland’s “veteran vocals and precision harp work” to the style of “the great bluesman Charles Musselwhite”.
-Also in 2011, Tim became a published author after writing an instructional book for the harmonica entitled, “The Talking Harmonica”.
+Tim embarked on his solo recording career with the release of his first album in 2011,“Looking Into the Sun".
+The Boston Globe declared that “the bluesman is a true triple-threat performer, equally accomplished as an emotive vocalist, eloquent harmonica player, and evocative songwriter”.
+Also in 2011, Gartland became a published author, writing an instructional book for the harmonica, “The Talking Harmonica”.

-Tim Gartland released his fourth solo album, “Satisfied” on April 12, 2019.
-The ten original songs on the album, blending blues/soul/roots rock and country, were all written or co-written by Tim Gartland.
-Downbeat Magazine wrote “His Little Walter-inspired harmonica work can send shivers down your spine, and there is as much distinction in his vocals and songwriting, too.
-Gartland suffuses his originals with spry curiosity and world weariness…He never rests musically striving for reconciliation of happiness and heartache at his own measured pace”
+Tim released his fourth solo album, “Satisfied” in 2019.
+The ten original songs on the album, blending blues/soul/roots rock and country, were all written or co-written by Tim himself.
+The prestigious Downbeat Magazine wrote,“His Little Walter-inspired harmonica work can send shivers down your spine, and there is as much distinction in his vocals and songwriting too.
+Gartland suffuses his originals with spry curiosity and world weariness…He never rests musically striving for reconciliation of happiness and heartache at his own measured pace”.